This post originally appeared in VICE UK

 Crystal meth would be banned completely.
 "Smoked methamphetamine is like crack, and smoking stimulants makes you very addicted, very fast," says Nutt.
 "Methamphetamine is longer lasting than amphetamine, and certainly longer lasting than cocaine.
 Certainly injecting or smoking methamphetamine is a bad thing."

 The sensible approach here would be to sell benzos over-the-counter in pharmacies, with regulated access and a personal allowance.
-So good news for those of you who enjoy a chemically-induced state of mild sleepiness: the hassle of trying to get hold of rare prescription drugs is nearly at an end (assuming Nutt's proposals are adopted, which isn't looking likely)
+Which is near enough how things are already done with this class of drug, so good news for those of you who enjoy a chemically-induced state of mild sleepiness: the current policy for benzodiazepines is the best it can be!